 After the sale: Informing employees.

-Once you have completed the purchase of the existing business, you need to announce the ownership transition to your employees.
+Once you have purchased the existing business, you must announce the ownership transition to your employees.
 Keeping them happy and productive is your ultimate goal, so have a strategy.
 Your employees will most likely have a long list of questions for you.
-A change in business ownership is significant and can cause employees to worry about their jobs, their salaries, and their medical benefits, to name just a few.
+A change in business ownership is significant and can cause employees to worry about their jobs, salaries, and medical benefits, to name a few.

 To alleviate their nerves and prevent negative workplace chatter, hold a formal company meeting to announce the ownership transition and provide your employees with a handout of information.
 You can also post this on your company’s Intranet.
 Thank your employees for their outstanding work, and let them know they will be in good hands.
 Please explain why you purchased the business and describe your goals for its immediate and long-term future.

 If needed, provide a timeline for any significant events, such as a revised employee handbook with updated policies and procedures.
-Finally, keep in mind that not everyone likes change, so be transparent with your employees and keep the lines of communication open at all times.
+Finally, remember that not everyone likes change, so be transparent with your employees and keep the lines of communication open at all times.